dominguesluciano/leaflet/README.md

 ### Deployment

-The dashboard can be visualized in any browser.
+The map can be visualized in this github page: https://bit.ly/3978bE1 Or in any browser.
 Just download the files and run locally.

 #### About the Data